khillion/ToolDog/doc/source/hangouts.rst

 |current_design|

 After discussing the design of the tool an idea for a new architecture has emerged.
-ToolDog will not simply be monodirectional, but instead would allow to go from any given tool descriptor to another one.
+ToolDog will not simply be monodirectional, but instead would allow to go from any given tool descriptor to another one as illustrated in the next figure.

 |proposed_design|

+Therefore, work is going to be first focused on both galaxyxml and cwlgen libraries to cover all different fields from corresponding tool descriptors.
+Then this libraries need to allow accurate import of existing files into the corresponding model.
+After that the new model for ToolDog can be built.

 .. |current_design| image:: _static/images/current_design.svg
     :alt: The UMl-like figure of the current design.